syncfusion-content/javascript-docs/js/api/ejUploadbox.md

 Specifies the file details to be displayed when selected for uploading.
-This can be done when showFileDetails is set to true.
+This can be done when the showFileDetails is set to true.